-COMBINED CONSOLIDATED FINANCIAL STATEMENTS OF CORSAIR GAMING, INC. AND SUBSIDIARIES Notes to Combined Consolidated Financial Statements-(Continued)
+COMBINED CONSOLIDATED FINANCIAL STATEMENTS OF CORSAIR GAMING, INC. AND SUBSIDIARIES

 8. Debt

 First Lien Credit and Guaranty Agreement

 On August 28, 2017, the Company entered into a syndicated First Lien Credit and Guaranty Agreement ("First Lien") with various financial institutions.
 The First Lien originally provided a \$235 million term loan ("First Lien Term Loan") for a business acquisition and to repay existing indebtedness of the acquired company and a \$50 million revolving line-of-credit ("Revolver").
 The First Lien and the Revolver matures on August 28, 2024 and August 28, 2022, respectively.